Knowledge Hub

 4. Next copy over your Consumer Key to the Client ID field and the Consumer Secret to the Client Secret field that you saved in your notepad earlier.

-5. Then, paste in the Contact Object Name, and enter the value Id to the Contact Object Primary Key Field Key input fields (unless set to something else in your Salesforce), and hit Submit.
+5. Then, paste in the Contact Object Name, and enter the value Id to the Contact Object Primary Key Field Key input fields (unless set to something else in your Salesforce).

-7. There is a Filter Query input box also on this page where you can filter your data as it syncs through to the CMS using Salesforce Object Query Language (SOQL).
+6. You can choose to enter a Filter Query into the Filter Query input box.
+This will enable you to filter your data as it syncs through to the CMS using Salesforce Object Query Language (SOQL).

 • Profile Field: Fname, Lname, Suffix, Email, Phone, Title, Job Title, Company, Address, Location, Website, About.